Room Reset – The Secret to Keeping a Clean House

 #3.
 Try to do your room reset in the same order each time.

-When first starting out doing daily room resets, you can set a reminder on your phone.
+You can set a reminder on your phone at the same time each day for your room resets.
 This gentle nudge may be all you need to turn this new goal into a routine habit you can do without thinking.

 #4.
 Call in the troops.

-Teach your family to gather up their things when they leave a room.
-This will make your job much easier to do.
+Teach your family to gather up their things and take them with them when they leave a room.
+This will make your job much easier to do later on.
 Before my kids headed to bed each night, I would remind them to take their things with them.
-This reminder eventually became a habit that they took to their own homes.
-Again, a simple way to keep things put away.
+This reminder eventually became a habit that they eventually took to their own homes.
+Again, it is a simple way to keep things put away.

 I know in the scheme of things, this is such a small and minor tip, but when you worked so incredibly hard to declutter a room, why not do all that you can to keep it that way?